 Almond milk on its own can be kinda bland.
 It works in smoothies but doesn’t quite get it done on its own, according to me anyway.
 That’s why this matcha almond milk is so genius.
 All the protein of almond milk with a taste you actually want to drink.
 Turn your morning latte into a matcha almond latte in no time.
 Buy Now

 Unless you’re a vegan living under a rock, surely you’ve heard of jackfruit.
 The fibrous and meaty tropically grown fruit is used as a satiating meat replacement for tacos, stews, and much more.
-Raw jackfruit itself is not found often in grocery stores but this processed (not in a bad way) brined jackfruit is ready to use in your next recipe.Buy Now
+Raw jackfruit itself is not found often in grocery stores but this processed (not in a bad way) brined jackfruit is ready to use in your next recipe—we’ve got 15 ways to use jackfruit, for starters.Buy Now

 The I Love Trader Joe's Vegetarian Cookbook, $9.99 on Amazon

 150 Delicious and Healthy Recipes Using Foods from the World's Greatest Grocery Store